HalmonLui/airbnb-api/README.md

 ```

 ## Get Property Types
-Airbnb uses unique property type ids for each property type, these are needed to query listings by host property type.\
+Airbnb uses unique property type ids for each property type and unique stay, these are needed to query listings by host property type.\
 Note: If endpoint doesn't work, make sure you [installed](https://github.com/HalmonLui/airbnb-api#install) correctly.
 ### Request